This website is in production. Visit Willistonstate.edu for our current site.

 - Court appearance/testimony/evaluations or court-ordered assessment and treatment.

-- Students whose needs are determined to be beyond the scope of WSC Counseling Center through assessment with a counselor and for whom short-term counseling would not be effective treatment.
+- Students whose needs are determined to be beyond the scope of WSC Counseling through assessment with a counselor and for whom short-term counseling would not be an effective treatment.

-- Learning disability assessment: WSC's Counseling Center does not conduct psychological evaluations for the purpose of determining a disability status and also does not make accommodation recommendations for persons who have been diagnosed with a disability.
-For this reason, WSC's Counseling Center cannot provide documentation for students seeking authorization for an emotional support animal, even if the student is a current or former Counseling Center client.
+- Learning disability assessment: WSC Counseling does not conduct psychological evaluations for the purpose of determining a disability status and also does not make accommodation recommendations for persons who have been diagnosed with a disability.
+For this reason, WSC Counseling cannot provide documentation for students seeking authorization for an emotional support animal, even if the student is a current or former WSC Counseling client.

 - Students requiring specialized or more intensive treatment